 The oil content of early harvested olives can vary depending on several factors such as the olive variety, climate, soil type, and harvesting technique.
 However, in general, early-harvested olives have a lower oil content compared to olives that are harvested later in the season when they are fully ripe.

 The oil content of early harvested olives can range from around 12-15%, while olives harvested later in the season can have an oil content of up to 25%.
 While the lower oil content of early harvested olives may result in a lower yield of oil per kilogram of olives, the resulting oil can have a more intense flavor and aroma, as well as higher levels of certain health-promoting compounds such as antioxidants and polyphenols.

 How Does Early Harvest Olive Oil Taste Different From Late Harvest Olive Oil?

-Early harvest olive oil and late harvest olive oil can taste quite different due to several factors, including the ripeness of the olives, the processing method, and the storage conditions.
+Early harvest olive oil and regular or late harvest olive oil can taste quite different due to several factors, including the ripeness of the olives, the processing method, and the storage conditions.